Whooper swan: Description

 The whooper swan is similar in appearance to Bewick's swan.
-It is larger, however, at a length of 140–165 cm and a wingspan of 205–275 cm.
+It is larger, however, at a length of 140–165 cm and a wingspan of 205–275 cm, similar in size to the mute swan.
 The weight is typically in the range of 7.4–14.0 kg, with an average of 9.8–11.4 kg for males and 8.2–9.2 kg for females.
 The verified record mass was 15.5 kg for a wintering male from Denmark.
 It is considered to be amongst the heaviest flying birds.
 Among standard measurements, the wing chord is 56.2–63.5 cm, the tarsus is 10.4–13.0 cm and the bill is 9.2–11.6 cm.
-It has a more angular head shape and a more variable bill pattern that always shows more yellow than black (Bewick's swans have more black than yellow).
+It has a more angular head shape, and a bill pattern that always shows more yellow than black (Bewick's swans have more black than yellow).
 Like their close relatives, whooper swans are vocal birds with a call similar to the trumpeter swan.
+The adults are pure white, but the head and neck are often stained rusty-yellow when feeding in water rich in tannins or iron compounds.
+Juveniles, up to about a year old, are uniform pale grey to greyish-brown, with the same bill pattern as adults but with the yellow replaced by pink, and the black replaced by blackish-grey; they differ from mute swans in being paler and more uniform, lacking the mute swan juvenile's brown-and-white pattern.
+All ages can also be told from mute swans by their shorter, rounded tail, unlike the longer, triangular-pointed tail of mute swans (a useful distinction when birds are feeding with their heads underwater).